hanscappelle/zero-motorcycles-integration/README.md

 and password you use for your app.

 I'll try to have this published to HACS, if not you'll have to install it manually by dropping the custom_components folder contents into your HA installation.
+Or by adding this repo as an integration repo using HACS.

 Then you can add a new integration, search for "Zero" to find this one: